Biden called gay marriage 'inevitable' and soon it'll be law

 "Mark my words.
 And my job — our job — is to keep this momentum rolling to the inevitable.”

 The day that Biden envisioned may have arrived.
-He plans on Tuesday to sign legislation, passed by bipartisan majorities in Congress, to protect gay unions — even if the Supreme Court should revisit, as some fear or hope, its ruling supporting a nationwide right of same-sex couples to marry.
+He plans on Tuesday to sign legislation, passed by bipartisan majorities in Congress, to protect gay unions — even if the Supreme Court should revisit its ruling supporting a nationwide right of same-sex couples to marry.

 Biden's signature will burnish his legacy as a champion of equality at a time when the LGBTQ community is anxious to safeguard legal changes from a backlash on the right that has used incendiary rhetoric, particularly against transgender people.

-Chad Griffin, who led the American Foundation for Equal Rights and the Human Rights Campaign, said it was common for lawmakers to tell him, "You know privately I’m with you, and you know so-and-so in my family is gay or lesbian, but politically, I can’t be out there.”

-Activists' frustration extended to President Barack Obama.
-He had made some changes, such as eliminating the “don't ask, don't tell” rule that prevented gay people from serving openly in the military, but had stopped short of embracing marriage equality despite lawsuits that were forcing the issue to the forefront.
+The politics were far different a decade ago, when gay rights activists were frustrated with President Barack Obama.
+He had made some changes, such as eliminating the “don't ask, don't tell” rule that prevented gay people from serving openly in the military, but stopped short of embracing marriage equality.

-As Obama's vice president, Biden shared the same stance.
-In 1996, he had voted for the Defense of Marriage Act, which prevented federal recognition of same-sex unions.

 “When you came in tonight, you met Michael and Sonny and their two beautiful kids," he said to Biden.
 "And I wonder if you can just sort of talk in a frank, honest way about your own personal views as it relates to marriage equality.”